anovakovic01/mainflux/docs/dev-guide.md

 > N.B. `make rundev` actually calls helper script `scripts/run.sh`, so you can inspect this script for the details.

 ## Events
-In order to be easly integratable system, Mainflux is using [Redis Streams](https://redis.io/topics/streams-intro) as event log for event sourcing.
-Services that are publishing events to Redis Streams are `things` service, and `bootstrap` service, and `mqtt` adapter.
+In order to be easily integratable system, Mainflux is using [Redis Streams](https://redis.io/topics/streams-intro) as an event log for event sourcing.
+Services that are publishing events to Redis Streams are `things` service, `bootstrap` service, and `mqtt` adapter.

 ### Things Service
-For every operation that has side effects (that is chaning service state) `things` service will generate new event and publish it to Redis Stream called `mainflux.things`.
+For every operation that has side effects (that is changing service state) `things` service will generate new event and publish it to Redis Stream called `mainflux.things`.
-Every event has it's own event ID that is automatically generated and `operation` field that can have on of the following values:
+Every event has its own event ID that is automatically generated and `operation` field that can have one of the following values:
 - `thing.create` for thing creation,
 - `thing.update` for thing update,
 - `thing.remove` for thing removal,
-- `thing.connect` for connecting thing to a channel,
+- `thing.connect` for connecting a thing to a channel,
 - `thing.disconnect` for disconnecting thing from a channel,
 - `channel.create` for channel creation,
 - `channel.update` for channel update,